beastsaber/bsaber/src/collections/posts/totalbs-interview-with-aeroluna.md

 <hr />
 <br />

-Aeroluna, aka the main creator of [Heck](https://github.com/Aeroluna/Heck), which allows mappers immense control over note and environment properties by the use of Chroma and Noodle Extensions!
+Aeroluna, aka, the main creator of [Heck](https://github.com/Aeroluna/Heck), which allows mappers immense control over note and environment properties by the use of Chroma and Noodle Extensions!
+If you've enjoyed modhcarts in the past at all, Aeroluna is one of the main people to thank for how far they've come over the years!
+You can see all their work on their GitHub page linked above.

-They are back at it again as one of the masterminds behind Extra Sensory II!
-If you participated in the recent event, this is one of the main people to thank for everything!
+Now they're back as the lead developer of Synapse and Vivify to create a whole new way to experience modhcarts in Beat Saber!

 <hr />
 <br />